Skip links

 Electrical Hazard leads to 8.5% of deaths in the construction industry

-According to OSHA, electrocutions contributed 8.5 percent of all building site fatalities in a recent year, taking the number 2 position in our Fatal Four OSHA.
+According to OSHA, electrocutions contributed 8.5 percent of all building site fatalities in a recent year, taking the number second place in the prominent OSHA fatal four hazards.
 Since construction requires electrical machinery and ongoing or in-progress electrical work, the chance of electrocution on a construction site is significantly greater than elsewhere.

 Therefore, OSHA allows building sites to use such precautions, protective devices, signs, and protocols due to the possibility of electrocution.
 It involves using “Lockout and Tagout” techniques to switch off electrical appliances when doing work.
 Severe injury or death will occur if these precautions are not performed or if proper protection equipment or signs are not used or abided by.